All you need to know about IP address

 Dynamic IP address vs. static IP address

-Dynamic IP address can also be assigned to your computer by a broadband router (or residential gateway) if your computer is on a LAN and accesses the Internet through a broadband router.
+Dynamic IP address is assigned to your computer by a broadband router (or residential gateway) if your computer is on a LAN (home or office network) and accesses the Internet through a broadband router.
+But this address is for internal use only, it gets converted to a public IP address when communicating over the Internet.
 Dynamic IP address assignment is handled by a DHCP server at the router.
+The DHCP server can be set to reserve an IP address for a computer during a connection or change it periodically at a predefined interval.
+The router also handles the network address translation (NAT), i.e. converting private IP address assigned by the DHCP to a public IP address assigned by the ISP.

 Back to Top